Swan Lane Mills: Power

 George Saxon & Co supplied No. 1 Mill with a cross compound engine (works number 352) in 1903.
 It developed 1300hp, had 26 and 52 inch cylinders with a 5-foot stroke and its 26-foot flywheel powered the machinery via 35 ropes.
 In 1906 an identical engine was installed for No. 2 Mill.
 No. 3 Mill was powered by a 2000 hp vertical triple expansion engine also supplied by Saxons.
 It had a 25 feet diameter flywheel weighing 25 tons, Corliss valves and 44 ropes.
 Steam was generated by ten Lancashire boilers.
 The engines powered the entire mill complex until 1959 when motor-driven ring frames were installed but one engine continued to provide power for some processes in Nos.
 1 and 2 Mills.

-Popular culture
+In popular culture

-In 1983 Swan Lane Mills was featured in an episode of the documentary Fred, in which Fred Dibnah is hired to remove the decorative ornamental on top of the chimney by then the last decorative topped chimney in Bolton.
-He was paid £4000 (1982) for the work.
+In 1983, Swan Lane Mills was featured in an episode of the documentary Fred, in which Fred Dibnah is hired to remove the decorative ornamental on top of the chimney by then the last decorative topped chimney in Bolton.
+He was paid £4,000 (1982) for the work.